 Since 1994, Gerrards Cross Methodist Church has been raising money to help poor children and their families in The Gambia, West Africa.

 At first the money went to build three classrooms, an office and a store for the Nursery School at Kunkujang.
 After that we paid the teachers' salaries until another group took over that responsibility.
-This organisation paid for the drilling of a bore hole so that the school and those living in the immediate neighbourhood now have a supply of clean water.
-There was a measurable improvement in the childrens' ability to concentrate and learn when fresh water was given during their mid-morning break.
+This organisation also paid for the drilling of a bore hole so that the school and those living in the immediate neighbourhood now have a supply of clean water.
+There was a measurable improvement in the childrens' ability to concentrate and learn when fresh water was given during their mid-morning break. in addition to this they have begun a

 We hold fund-raising events and our annual Quiz Night is always well supported.
 We have also received income from craft items made by friends and church members.